-This service can only be provided in an acute care hospital to assist the participant with one or more of the following:
+This service can only be provided in a hospital setting to assist the participant with one or more of the following: • Communication;

 • Behavioral support/stabilization as enumerated in the behavior support plan.

 Room and board is not included in the rate for the Residential Habilitation service.
 Residential Habilitation providers should collect room and board payments in accordance with regulatory requirements.